basler/pylon-ros-camera/README.md

 The default trigger mode is set to software trigger.
 This means that the image acquisition is triggered with a certain frame rate, which may be lower than the maximum camera frame rate.
 The maximum camera frame rate can be reached when running a camera in a free-run or a hardware trigger mode.

+Beware that some parameters implemented by the driver, like for instance the parameter `startup_user_set`, can be set through both the ROS2 parameter server and the driver launch file `pylon_ros2_camera.launch.py`, and that the latter has the priority over the ROS2 parameter server.
+For instance, if `startup_user_set` is set to `Default` in the `pylon_ros2_camera_wrapper/config/default.yaml` user parameter file and if it is set to `CurrentSetting` in the driver launch file (and if the driver is started thanks to it), then `startup_user_set` will be set to `CurrentSetting`.

 ### Image pixel encoding

 The pylon ROS2 driver support currently the following ROS2 image pixel formats :